 The program attracted more than 72,000 people from over 175 countries, along with 14,000 company formations in a span of just seven years.

-Estonia thus receives income through taxes or direct investment, helping to finance the country’s development.
+Thus, Estonia receives income through taxes or direct investment, helping to finance the country’s development.
 In 2019 alone, 10.8M Euros were collected in taxes through the program.

-What e-residency is Not?
+What Estonia E-residency is Not?

-While people are securing their digital residency in Estonia, there are a lot of misconceptions about the e-residency program.
+While people are securing their digital residency in Estonia, there are a lot of misconceptions about the Estonia e-residency program.
 Let’s understand more about it.

-Actual Residency or Citizenship
+Actual Estonia Residency or Citizenship

-The first thing that needs clarification is that ‘e-residency is NOT a path towards becoming a legal resident.’
+The first thing that needs clarification is that ‘e-residency of Estonia is NOT a path towards becoming a legal resident.’
 Besides, it doesn’t give you the right to stay in Estonia, in the Schengen zone, or anywhere in the EU for that matter.
 You’ll never get any consular assistance or advice from the government of Estonia.